 Welcome to Faulkner University’s Thomas Goode Jones School of Law.
-Faulkner Law is celebrating 90 years of legal education in Alabama’s capital city of Montgomery.
-Over the last nine decades, our graduates have gone on to distinguished careers serving our state and nation—on the Alabama Supreme Court, as state and federal judges, as outstanding attorneys and leaders in the Alabama State Bar, as members of the Armed Forces, and as successful business leaders.
+For over 90 years, Jones School of Law has educated lawyers who have gone on to distinguished careers serving our state and nation — on the Alabama Supreme Court, as state and federal judges, as outstanding attorneys and leaders in the Alabama State Bar, as members of the Armed Forces, and as successful business leaders.
 We invite you to join them.

 Beyond the first year, we provide opportunities to develop significantly enhanced legal skills.
 Our nationally ranked trial and appellate advocacy program provides wonderful experience in the art of oral and written advocacy.
 Our clinics offer an opportunity to use your skills to represent and serve real clients.
 All of our clinics are organized around the principle of service consistent with our Christian mission.
 Our curricular pathways give those who know the area of law in which they want to practice an opportunity to study related areas in greater depth.
 Finally, our student organizations bring speakers and engage in activities that enhance classroom learning.
 We do not pretend that you will graduate law school as a “complete lawyer”; that only comes with the experience of practicing law.
 We want to give you as much experience as we can, however, to set you on the path to representing your clients with great skill and integrity.

 Once you join the bar, your education will continue in practice.
 Thus, we prepare students to be lifelong students of the law.
-We also want you to see your career as an opportunity for service—to your clients, to the state in which you practice, and to the nation.
-We want that service to be rendered with the highest sense of professional ethics and morality so that lawyers from Faulkner University’s Jones School of Law are seen as those who strengthen not only the legal system but also the moral character of our state and nation.
+We also want you to see your career as an opportunity for service — to your clients, to the state in which you practice, and to the nation.
+We want that service to be rendered with the highest sense of professional ethics and morality, so that lawyers from Faulkner University’s Jones School of Law are seen as leaders who strengthen not only the legal system, but also the moral character of our state and nation.

-Scripture expresses our mission well—“learn to do good; seek justice, correct oppression; bring justice to the fatherless, plead the widow’s cause” (Isaiah 1:17).
+Scripture expresses our mission well — “learn to do good; seek justice, correct oppression; bring justice to the fatherless, plead the widow’s cause” (Isaiah 1:17 ESV).
 We hope our unique approach to legal education resonates with you, and we invite you to join us.

 Charles B. Campbell